 Psychologists also point to Stockholm Syndrome, where people form unlikely bonds with kidnappers or abusers as a way of survival, as another reason that trauma bonds form.

-Breaking Free of a Trauma Bond
+How to Break a Trauma Bond

-Many independent and intelligent people find themselves stuck in a trauma bond and wondering how they ended up in such a toxic, destructive relationship.
+Many independent and intelligent people find themselves stuck in a trauma bond and wondering how they ended up in such a toxic, abusive relationship.
 Understanding the slow and steady manipulation and psychological conditioning that occurs during different phases of a trauma bond offers some insight into why this happens.

 Professional support can be extremely helpful in gaining a trained, objective perspective on what is happening in your relationship, rebuilding your confidence, and reconnecting with your sense of self.
 You’ll need time to reflect and heal after a trauma bond, and a therapist is well-equipped to support you through every step of this process.

 The Dawn Wellness Centre and Rehab in Thailand offers a safe and sunny getaway with highly-personalised mental health treatment.
 Our experienced, Western-trained psychotherapists help our clients identify the root cause of their problems, develop healthy coping mechanisms and start feeling better almost immediately.
 Our unique “Twin Pillars” approach seamlessly integrates effective psychotherapeutic techniques with proven wellness practices like yoga and meditation for holistic, lasting healing.
 You’ll leave The Dawn thriving, with a renewed sense of self-confidence and strength.